Gov. Newsom Announces New Regional Stay-At-Home Order Based On ICU Capacity

 California on Wednesday reported more than 20,000 new coronavirus cases, the most ever in one day.
 A record 8,500 people are in hospitals, including more than 2,000 in intensive care units, leaving the state with fewer than 2,000 available intensive care beds.

-Newsom – who is staying at home after three of his children were exposed to the virus – already has imposed restrictions, including a nighttime curfew in 51 of the state’s 58 counties, an area with nearly the entire state population of 40 million people.
+Newsom – who is staying at home after three of his children were exposed to the virus – already has imposed restrictions, including a nighttime curfew in 51 of the state’s 58 counties, an area with nearly the entire state population.

 On Wednesday night, Los Angeles Mayor Eric Garcetti issued a city order in apocalyptic tones telling people to remain in their homes.